-- EYFS and KS1 children are brought to their class door by their parent/carer and asked to sit on the carpet/assigned seat in the classroom.
+- EYFS and KS1 children are brought to their class door by their parent/carer and then are asked to line up outside before coming in and sitting on the carpet/assigned seat in the classroom.
 Some children with EHC plans have an individual handover to an assigned support assistant. - At home time, class teachers and teaching assistants only allow children to go when a known adult arrives to collect them.